|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the black cherry vodka, grenadine, and lemon juice.
+In a cocktail shaker, pour the black cherry vodka, grenadine, and lemon juice.
+Fill with ice.

 - Not the most common flavor, there are a few vodka brands that produce black cherry vodka.
 Among the best and easiest to find are Effen and Grey Goose (Cherry Noir), though it's also available from other brands, including a number of small craft distilleries.